rundeck/docs/docs/learning/solutions/automated-diagnostics/solution-overview.md

 ![Verbose Diagnostics in Process Automation](@assets/img/diag-verbose-output.png)

 As an example, if an incident is triggered for a service running in Kubernetes, PagerDuty Runbook Automation can retrieve information from logs, API’s, databases and other sources that support this service.
-This could be triggered with the click of a button or through event-driven invocation.<br>
+This could be triggered with the click of a button or through event-driven invocation.

+### Simplifying and Sharing Diagnostics
-This information is then available in multiple interfaces such as PagerDuty's Mobil App, Slack, and Microsoft Teams:
+Diagnostics retrieved using **Runbook Automation** can be made available in multiple interfaces such as PagerDuty's Mobil App, Slack, and Microsoft Teams:

 ![Diagnostics in Slack](@assets/img/diag_in_slack.png)

 ## Examples & Templates
 This guide includes a full section on Examples & Best Practices - a preview of that is shown here:

 |Category|Examples|
 |:----:|:--------|